Hanseniaspora occidentalis: Description

 Microscopic examination of the yeast cells in YM liquid medium after 48 hours at 25°C reveals cells that are 1.8 to 6.2 μm by 3 to 11 μm in size, apiculate, ovoid or sometimes spherical, appearing singly or in pairs.
 Reproduction is by budding, which occurs at both poles of the cell.
 In broth culture, sediment is present, and after one month a thin ring is formed.

 Colonies that are grown on malt agar for one month at 25°C appear white to cream-colored, glossy, and smooth.
 Growth is flat on the edges and slightly raised at the center.
 The yeast generally does not form pseudohyphae on potato agar, but some strains have been observed to form either poorly-developed or well-developed pseudohyphae.
 The yeast has been observed to form one or two sherical and smooth ascospores with an equatorial ledge when grown for at least one week on 5% Difco malt extract agar.

 The yeast can ferment glucose and sucrose, but not galactose, maltose, lactose, raffinose or trehalose.
 The yeast can assimilate glucose, sucrose, cellobiose, and salicin.
 Assimilation of glycerol is variable.
 It has a positive growth rate at 30°C, but no growth at 37°C. It can not grow on agar media containing 0.1% cycloheximide and can not utilize 2-keto-d-gluconate as a sole source of carbon.

 Ecology

 The type species of the original Pseudosaccharomyces occidentalis strain was isolated from a soil sample in Saint Croix, and other samples have been isolated from soil in Java and Saint Thomas.
 It has also been collected from Drosophila species in Brazil.
 Samples of a variant of the species, proposed as var. citrica, have been collected from orange juice in Italy and rotten oranges in Argentina.
 It is also commonly found in vineyards and the fruit flies that populate vineyards.

-A 2022 study found that Muscaris wine must aerobically innoculated with Hanseniaspora occidentalis for three days followed by the addition of commercial wine yeast resulted in an almost complete elimination of malic acid in the wine, and produced a three-fold increase in ethyl acetate.
+A 2022 study found that Muscaris wine must aerobically inoculated with Hanseniaspora occidentalis for three days followed by the addition of commercial wine yeast resulted in an almost complete elimination of malic acid in the wine, and produced a three-fold increase in ethyl acetate.